Canada–China trade war: Reactions

-In Canada
+Canada

-The Government of Canada justified its tariff implementation as necessary to protect domestic industries from what it considered to be anti-competitive practices and market distortion by China.
+Canada justified its tariff implementation as necessary to protect domestic industries from what it considered to be anti-competitive practices and market distortion by China.

-In China
+China

-The Government of China rejected Canada's justification for the tariffs, and instituted retaliatory tariffs following an "anti-discrimination probe" conducted by Chinese officials.
+China rejected Canada's justification for the tariffs, and instituted retaliatory tariffs following an "anti-discrimination probe" conducted by Chinese officials.
 The investigation reportedly concluded that Canada's earlier restrictive measures against Chinese products had been implemented without proper investigative procedures.

-On March 8, 2025, China's customs authorities released a statement characterizing Canada's actions as having disregarded "objective facts and World Trade Organization rules".
+On 8 March 2025, China's customs authorities released a statement characterizing Canada's actions as having disregarded "objective facts and World Trade Organization rules".
 The statement specifically outlined what it referred to as discriminatory measures specifically targeting China that infringed on the nation's economic interests while undermining bilateral relations.

+United States

+Following the announcement of the trade deal between China and Canada, U.S. Secretary of Transportation Sean Duffy claimed that Canada would regret their decision to relax import restrictions on Chinese EVs.
+U.S. Trade Representative Jamieson Greer also claimed that Canada would regret their decision and explained that the United States would maintain their tariffs on Chinese EVs due to protectionism and cybersecurity concerns.

+U.S. President Donald Trump threatened to impose 100% tariffs on Canada if the deal were to be implemented.